koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 In any case, `signtool.exe` automatically and transparently takes care of issuing a new certificates when necessary.
 In this sense, it is very common to modern non-profit certificate authorities such as [Let's Encrypt](https://letsencrypt.com).

 ### 2.1.
-Pricing
+Pricing and sign-up

 The [pricing plan of Artifact Signing](https://azure.microsoft.com/en-us/pricing/details/artifact-signing/) is based on a reasonable monthly fee with a maximum quota of signatures per month (e.g. 5000 signatures per month) after which a per-signature cost gets activated.
 There is also a bigger tier if you require much more signatures per month, e.g. if you're running extensive CI systems or such.
 Typically the smallest tier will probably work for most independent developers.

+First of all, make sure you have [signed up](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account?icid=artifact-signing&ref=azure.microsoft.com&hasfullconsent=false) for a Microsoft Azure business account.

+💡 It is currently understood that you should be a VAT registered business in either the United States, Canada, European Union or United Kingdom (as currently mentioned during the Artifact Signing identity validation), and have access to a credit card for payment.
+You will also be asked to set up two-factor authentication for extra security during the sign-up process.

+After signing up for Microsoft Azure, you should have access to the Artifact Signing Account portal to set up your subscription and account, which we will set up below.

 ### 2.2.
 Setting up Azure Artifact Signing on Microsoft Azure

-The following assumes that you have access to the Artifact Signing service in your Microsoft Azure account.

-These steps will involve using the Microsoft Azure web portal to configure things.
+The following steps will involve using the Microsoft Azure web portal to configure things.
 It will only be necessary to configure these things _once_, and you should be good to go afterwards.

 First of all, you will need to look up your tenant id in the Azure Portal: